heshengbang/spring-cloud-eureka-example/README.md

 - swagger #
 - Feign/Spring boot/spring cloud/Eureka #
 - HBase
-- elasticjob
+- elasticJob
-- rabbitmq
+- rabbitmq #
-- redis
+- redis #
 - druid
 - pageHelper
 - mybatis
 - lombok #
 - TkMapper
 - p3c
-- mvn clean compile checkstyle:check findbugs:check
 - zuul #
 - zookeeper
 - OAuth2 #
+- kafka
+- mvn clean compile checkstyle:check findbugs:check

 Attention, the items marked by `#` had been integrated to this project, and left items will be integrate in the future.